Insect Science Minor

 Requirements

-Elective courses are arranged into 4 areas of concentration (see above) to help match major fields of study with associated entomology content.
-Choose your courses from one of the areas of concentration, or combine courses from several lists to customize your personalized minor.
+Elective courses can be chosen to enhance your field of study with associated entomology content.
+Our courses emphasize several areas of interest, including conservation and environmental assessment, medicine and global health, agriculture and plant protection, and pollinator ecology.
 Then take your education beyond the classroom through experiential learning with student research, internships and other Department of Entomology opportunities.